angeloilardi/horiseon/README.md

 Horiseon will have a page that is accessible to a wider audience and that will have a higher ranking on search engines.

+The code has also been optimized by condensing CSS

 ## Installation